Collegiate Recovery Program

 NA meetings Narcotics Anonymous

-Al-Anon and ACOA (Adult Children of Alcoholics)
+Al-Anon and ACOA (Adult Children of Alcoholics) on campus

 "This house is so much more than a house for me to lay my head at night.
 It has become my home, not just for me but for others as well.
 This is a safe and sober environment for college students to maneuver through the tough road of being in recovery while receiving a college education.
 It has given me an opportunity to achieve the degree I want to pursue, at an unbelievable university.
 I am truly blessed.
 Fairfield has given me the opportunity to restore integrity and credibility back into my life.
 For it to be over two and half years since my last drink, it is nothing short of a miracle - for what Fairfield has done for me, is nothing short of a miracle. "